-oo.
-CSR 38-2-9.3.d.
+pp. CSR 38-2-9.3.d.
 Subsection 9.3 concerns the standards for evaluating vegetative cover.
 Subsection 9.3.d is amended by deleting the word "determine" in the first sentence, and adding in its place the word "verify."
-The existing second sentence concerning a statistically valid sampling technique is deleted, and is replaced by a new sentence that requires the operator to provide the Secretary of the WVDEP with a statistically valid sampling technique.
+The existing second sentence concerning a statistically valid sampling technique is deleted, and is replaced by a new sentence that requires the operator to provide the Secretary of the WVDEP with a vegetative evaluation using a statistically valid sampling technique.
 As amended, Subsection 9.3.d provides as follows: